 - an additional $100 or $200 food, beverage or spa credit with a minimum two night stay.

-These bookings must be made by telephone, unlike standard Fine Hotels & Resorts benefits for Platinum cardholders.
+These bookings must be made by telephone, unlike standard Fine Hotels & Resorts bookings.

-When you book your business class or first class trip through the Centurion Travel service you also get a free limousine service from the airport to any destination within 20km of the city centre.
+When you book a business class or first class flight through the Centurion Travel service you get a free limousine service from the airport to any destination within 20km of the city centre.